Indianapolis Life Unclaimed Demutualization Compensation and Missing Policies

 The amount paid to each policyholder is based on a number of factors, including length of time the policy has been in force, face value of the policy, and total premiums paid.
 For many policyholders, the windfall arising from demutualization can be substantial, but millions of missing policyholders and heirs aren't aware they are entitled to receive compensation.

 Compensation to eligible policyholders and heirs totaled approximately $325 million, consisting of a fixed component of 12 AmerUS common shares, as well as a variable component based on policy value.
 Lost policyholders will receive cash in lieu of stock, at the rate of $35.63 per share.
-In the first year after the initial public offering, the price of an AmerUS common share increased 99%.
-The current value of AmerUS Group stock is approximately $45 per share.
+In the first year after the initial public offering, the price of an AmerUS Group common share increased 99%.

 Between one-quarter and one-half of all life insurance policies go unclaimed, because it is generally up to family members to notify the insurance company when a policyholder dies, and virtually no effort is made to find lost beneficiaries.